MedicalDataAnalysis/Heart_Disease-Wisconsin-/_Report/report.md

 In reality like this situation, some doctor doesn’t have enough time to listen to patients for they rush their visit by limiting the meeting time to strictly less than five minutes.
 We believe that more data should be used when diagnosing a patient.
 The data from individual devices which include the personal medical history stored in the medical personal platform.
 The platform will observe the data and give notice to patients if it detects something unusual.
 It will recommend a proper hospital to the patents and send their data to the hospital.
 This will help doctors make better diagnosis and eventually prevent disease from getting worse.

 Our project goal is to take data from users which contains symptoms of disease and analyzed symptoms to find out whether users get disease or not.
 First of all, we want diagnosis data which contains symptoms and diagnosing result.
 In gathering dataset, we separate the disease with rules that categorize with part of body section like heart disease, bronchial pneumonia.
-We find the 'Heart Disease Databases' consist of 'cleveland.data, hungarian.data, long-beach-va.data, switzerland.data' with 76 attributes and 920 examples.
+We found the 'Heart Disease Databases' consisting of 'cleveland.data, hungarian.data, long-beach-va.data, switzerland.data' with 76 attributes and 920 examples.

 ### 1.1 Project Plan
 1. Find data